alinposho/numberprettifier/README.md

 ## Usage

 You will need Java installed on your system to run the application.
 For instructions on how to install Java see: https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html
+Locate "numberprettifier-0.1.0-standalone.jar"(A runnable jar has been committed under the "bin" folder in the repository).

     $ java -jar numberprettifier-0.1.0-standalone.jar $number